chrischiedo/chrischiedo.github.io/_posts/2024-10-07-scheme-interpreter-rust.md

 ![Language Interpreter stages](/assets/img/scheme-interpreter-rust/interpreter-pipeline.png "Language Interpreter stages")

-- The lexer (sometimes called a scanner), takes in the program souce code and breaks it up into a series of _tokens_.
+- The lexer (sometimes called a scanner), takes in the program source code and breaks it up into a series of _tokens_.
 - The parser takes in tokens from the lexer and creates an abstract syntax tree (AST).
 - The evaluator evaluates the AST and produces the final result of the program.